 Below is a list of five fuel cell stocks worth keeping an eye on, with further detail on our top two breakout candidates.

 - SunHydrogen, Inc. (OTC: HYSR)

 Fuel Cell Stock #1: Plug Power, Inc. (NASDAQ: PLUG)

 Plug Power designs and manufactures fuel cell systems known as GenDrive and GenFuel that replace conventional electric batteries.
-At a market cap of ~$500 million, Plug is one of the largest hydrogen and fuel cell technology companies in the U.S.
+At a market cap of ~$9.5 billion, Plug is one of the largest hydrogen and fuel cell technology companies in the U.S.

 Plug found its first viable market powering indoor forklifts, earning a number of highbrow customers including BMW, Walmart, Mercedes, Kroger, and Whole Foods.
 However, it's expected that the company will soon branch off into several other verticals, including airport ground support, airport tuggers, transport refrigeration units, and hydrogen generation.

 Plug Power currently holds the largest share of the North American Class 1, 2, and 3 clean energy lift truck market.
-The company also recently announced a joint venture with Axane, an Air Liquide subsidiary, to meet growing demand for its GenDrive fuel cell products in the European material handling market.
+The company has a joint venture with Axane, an Air Liquide subsidiary, to meet growing demand for its GenDrive fuel cell products in the European material handling market.